Table of contents

 This chapter was written for those who intend to install PrestaShop on their online web server.

 If you wish to install PrestaShop on your own computer, you should first follow the instructions on that page: Installing PrestaShop on your computer.

 If you have already read the instructions on that page, skip to the "Creating a database for your shop" section of this current page.

 PrestaShop is very easy to install.
 Once all the files are on your web server, you should be able to start configuring your shop in no less than 5 minutes in most cases: the installation process is very simple, as the installer takes care of everything for you.
 Less experienced users might need between 10 and 20 minutes to complete the whole process.

 Before you get started, make sure you have all the requirements available: server space at a hosting provider, domain name, FTP client, text editor.
 Makes sure to follow the instructions in the "What you need to get started" page first: http://doc.prestashop.com/display/PS16/What+you+need+to+get+started.

-Some web hosts offer a 1-click install in order to save you time and get you started even faster.
+Our official web hosting partner 1&1 offer a 1-click install in order to save you time and get you started even faster.
 Using these can drastically reduce the installation time for inexperienced users.

 Those web hosts mostly use the following script libraries:

 Some of these scripts even support 1-click update, which is invaluable.

 Other hosts have their own installation scripts.
 Check with your own host for more information.